CAPSTONE-COOKIT-QA11/API/README.md

 ### A. Project Description
     > Project Goal:
-      The goal of this project is to create a comprehensive set of manual and automated tests for the TODOIST API.
+      The goal of this project is to create a comprehensive set of manual and automated tests for the COOKIT API.
 These tests will help to ensure that the API is working as expected.

     > Scope:
-      The scope of this project includes a number of endpoints and resources exposed by the TODOIST API.
+      The scope of this project includes a number of endpoints and resources exposed by the COOKIT API.
 This includes the following: Projects, Sections, Tasks, Comments, Labels.

     > Test Planning: